amir-jafari/Data-Visualization/Readme.md

 * Python_Vis

-This is a repo that has most updated fundamental of NLP  needed to implement to build a practical solutions.
+This is a repo that has most updated fundamental of Data Visualization  needed to implement to build a practical solutions.

 # 💻 Tech Stack: